getty-zig/getty.so/pages/guide/interfaces.md

 {% endhighlight %}
 {% endlabel %}

+## How Do I Implement a Getty Interface?

 To implement a Getty interface, simply call it and apply `usingnamespace` to the returned value.
 This will import an interface type and interface function into your implementation.

 {% label Zig code %}